markxbrooks/JDXI-Editor/README.md

 ## 🧩 Coming Soon

 - Pattern Sequencer (one measure is implemented)
-- PW Display widget is soreley needed
+- PW Display widget is sorely needed

 ---